atsaloli/cicd/01_22-registering-our-first-runner.md

 ### Registering runners

-There'll be no runners listed (we haven't set them up yet), but notice the instructions (in the left pane) for registering runners with the GitLab API endpoint:
+There'll be no runners listed (we haven't set up any yet), but notice the instructions (in the left pane) for registering runners with the GitLab API endpoint: